Captain-ExE/Python-Beginner-Projects/README.md

 # Python-Beginner-Projects
-Here you will find all the beginner python project I did through learning Python.
+Here you will find all the beginner Python projects I did while learning Python.